hpcugent/vsc_user_docs/mkdocs/docs/HPC/linux-tutorial/navigating.md

     -rw-rw-r-- 1 vsc40000 vsc40000 0 Apr 12 13:11 .hidden_file.txt
     drwxrwxr-x 2 vsc40000 vsc40000 512 Apr 12 12:51 some_directory
     ```

+    !!! info
+        In Linux, files and directories starting with a `.` are considered hidden files.

 -   ordering files by the most recent change using `-t`: